RickStrahl/BlogPosts/2019-01/A-Visual-Studio-to-Visual-Studio-Code-Snippet-Converter/AVisualStudioToVisualStudioCodeSnippetConverter.md

 Ugh...

 Using this crazy format you can't even tell where one set of settings starts or ends.
 Each key has a multi-value, plus GUID key which makes it next to impossible to try to match up an existing snippet to see if it exists already.

+As far as I can tell there is no documentation on this format or any of the keys, nor how things are supposed to be stored.
+It's quite possible there are other options for storage, but it looks like Rider isn't set up to allow anything but manipulation through Rider for snippets.
+If you know of better developer docs on this please leave a comment.

 For this reason Rider imports are one-time - they will double up if you export the same snippets twice.